thirdgen88/ignition-vagrant/Evaluation.md

 Now that we have some data, lets get started with our `Demo` window:

+1. Create a new *Main Window* in the `Main Windows` folder called `Demo`.

-1. Open the `Demo` window and add an *Easy Chart* component to the screen.
+2. Add an *Easy Chart* component to the screen.

-2. Configure the *Easy Chart* you created to have 2 subplots.
+3. Configure the *Easy Chart* you created to have 2 subplots.
 One of the subplots should have the `Realistic/Realistic0` and `Writeable/WriteableDouble1` tags from `Device1`, the other subplot should have the same tags from `Device2`.

    > Use a dark gray line for the `Realistic/Realistic0` values and a colored line (of your choosing) for the `Writeable/WriteableDouble1` tags.
    >
    > While you can edit the datasets of the *Easy Chart* manually, feel free to use the *Easy Chart Customizer* feature to make these additions.

-3. Also configure the *Easy Chart* to utilize *Realtime* mode.
+4. Also configure the *Easy Chart* to utilize *Realtime* mode.
 Disable *Pen Control?* to hide the configured pens listing.

-4. Let's also add *Numeric Label* components so we can visualize the `Realistic/Realistic0` and `Writeable/WriteableDouble1` tags from `Device1` and `Device2`.
+5. Let's also add *Numeric Label* components so we can visualize the `Realistic/Realistic0` and `Writeable/WriteableDouble1` tags from `Device1` and `Device2`.
 Name the components and lay them out in a reasonable manner of your choosing.

-5. Modify the *Numeric Label* components you created to have the *Background Color* change to orange when the `AlertActive` property is true on `Realistic/Realistic0` (for each respective device).
+6. Modify the *Numeric Label* components you created to have the *Background Color* change to orange when the `AlertActive` property is true on `Realistic/Realistic0` (for each respective device).

-6. For the benefit of our users, lets also add some *Label* components to provide a description to the left of those *Numeric Label* components we added above.
+7. For the benefit of our users, lets also add some *Label* components to provide a description to the left of those *Numeric Label* components we added above.
 Set the label contents accordingly.

    > You can also leverage *Container* components to group other components together.
 Try experimenting with the border styles of the *Container* components to add decorative groupings to your application!

-7. Finally, add a button (for each of the value pairs we created above) that will set the `Writeable/WriteableDouble1` tag with the value of `Realistic/Realistic0` from each device.
+8. Finally, add a button (for each of the value pairs we created above) that will set the `Writeable/WriteableDouble1` tag with the value of `Realistic/Realistic0` from each device.
 Set the button text to indicate that it will snapshot the associated device.

    > Once you configure the button for the *Set Tag Value* action, take a look at the *Script Editor* tab to see what it created.
 You might see if you can leverage the `system.tag.read()` function to read the value directly from the tag instead of from a property.

-8. Work with the layout features of the components you've created to make this window function properly on any size screen.
+9. Work with the layout features of the components you've created to make this window function properly on any size screen.
 Consult the the documentation here for more information on layout: [Component Layout](https://docs.inductiveautomation.com:8443/display/DOC79/Working+with+Components#WorkingwithComponents-ComponentLayout)

-9. Save and close your `Demo` window.
+10. Save and close your `Demo` window.

-10. Save and Publish the application.
+11. Save and Publish the application.
 Then try previewing the project via the Designer's *Tools->Launch Project* menu.

 Once complete, you should have a window that will allow viewing some of the simulated values as well as the snapshot values (which should change when you click the snapshot button you created).